Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.1 - Primitive DataType/README.md

 ✅ Handle different scripts like Devanagari, Chinese, Japanese, Arabic, etc.

-### ▸ Different languages use different Unicode encodings, and memory allocation depends on the encoding format they use.
-Lets explain in depth:
+### # Different languages use different Unicode encodings, and memory allocation depends on the encoding format they use.
+Let’s explain in depth:

 ### 🔹 Unicode and Different Encoding Formats
 Unicode itself is just a standard for representing characters.
 It doesn't specify how characters should be stored in memory.
 Instead, different encoding formats like **UTF-8**, **UTF-16**, and **UTF-32** determine how many bytes are used for each character.